Entanglement-ergodic quantum systems equilibrate exponentially well

 The main ingredient of our proof is a careful discussion of R\'enyi entanglement entropies in energy eigenstates with finite energy density.
 Combining this insight with the strongly peaked energy distribution of weakly correlated states and the monotonicity of R\'enyi entropies allows us to prove that experimentally accessible initial states are well smeared out over the energy spectrum, which implies high-precision equilibration for generic interacting Hamiltonians.

 \paragraph{Formal setting.} We consider local Hamiltonians

 on a regular lattice $\Lambda$ in $\nu$ spatial dimensions with $N:= |\Lambda|$ lattice sites.
-The Hilbert space is given by $\otimes_{x\in\Lambda} \mc H_x$ with $\operatorname{dim}\mc H_x=d$.
-We call $H_\Lambda$ $l$-local if the diameter of the support of each $h_x$ is at most $l$.
-Since we are mostly interested in energy densities instead of total energies later, we make the unusual choice to label eigenvectors of the Hamiltonian by their energy \emph{densities} as $\ket{e_i}_\Lambda= \ket{E_i/N}_\Lambda$, with $i=1,\ldots,d^N$ and $E_i$ being the eigenvalue of $H_\Lambda$ corresponding to $\ket{e_i}_\Lambda$.
-We always assume that the ground-state has vanishing energy.
-Since we will be talking about the scaling of quantities with the lattice size, $H_\Lambda$ should be seen as a sequence of Hamiltonians, which is, for example, given by a translational invariant system on larger and larger square lattices with periodic boundary conditions.
-An important ingredient in the following will be energy eigenstates with non-zero energy density.
-Clearly, on a finite system any state has finite energy density.
-In the following we are hence interested in sequences $\{\ket{e}_\Lambda\}_\Lambda$ of energy eigenvectors with the property that
+The Hilbert space is $\otimes_{x\in\Lambda} \mc H_x$ with $\operatorname{dim}\mc H_x=d$.
+Since we will be talking about the scaling of quantities with the lattice size, $H_\Lambda$ should be seen as a sequence of Hamiltonians, which is, for example, given by a family of translational invariant system on larger and larger square lattices with periodic boundary conditions.
+We call $H_\Lambda$ $l$-local if the diameter of the support of each $h_x$ is at most $l$, strictly local if it is $l$-local with $l$ independent of the system size $N$ and uniformly bounded if $\norm{h_x}\leq h$ for all $x\in\Lambda$ independent of the system size.
+Since we are mostly interested in energy densities instead of total energies later, we make the unusual choice to label eigenvectors of the Hamiltonian by their energy \emph{densities} $e_i$ as $\ket{e_i}_\Lambda= \ket{E_i/N}_\Lambda$, with $i=1,\ldots,d^N$ and $E_i$ being the eigenvalue of $H_\Lambda$ corresponding to $\ket{e_i}_\Lambda$.
+We always assume that the ground-state has vanishing total energy.

-This condition implies that the states $\ket{e}_\Lambda$ asymptotically have an energy that deviates at most sub-linearly from $e N$.
-When we talk about an eigenstate with finite energy density $\ket{e}_\Lambda$, we always implicitly mean such a sequence of eigenvectors with $e>0$.
-Similarly, when we say that a state vector $\ket{\Psi}_\Lambda$ is a (product) state with energy density $e$, we implicitly have in mind a sequence of (product) states on increasing lattices $\Lambda$ whose energy density converges to $e$.
 From now on, we will often drop the subscript $\Lambda$ from states and Hamiltonians to simplify the notation.